 Our online services directed to children may collect the following information from children for the purposes described:

 - Registration Information: Children may be able to register with an online service to view content, participate in contests, play games and more.
 We may ask the child to provide a screen name (that does not include the child’s name) and password.
 We may also request information for notification purposes, such as a parent or guardian’s email address, the child’s first name and gender, and birth date.
+We may ask for a child’s email address for purposes of generating a password reminder.
+In such cases, unless we otherwise obtain consent or notify the parent of ongoing communications (as discussed below), we will hash such email address such that it can only be used as a password reminder and cannot be used to contact the child.

 - Email Address for One-Time Response: We may ask for a child’s email address or other online contact information in order to respond to a question or request from a child.
 We will delete this information after responding to the question or request.
 If an online service allows children to create accounts by providing name and email address, we will first seek parental consent as required by COPPA.